-Sec.
+SEC.
 5. (a) There is established within the Department of the Interior a Commission to be known as the National Indian Gaming Commission.

-(b)(1) The Commission shall be composed of three full-time membe s who shall be appointed as follows:
+(b)(1) The Commission shall be composed of three full-time members who shall be appointed as follows:

-(A) a Chairman, who shall be appointed by the President with President of U.S. the advice and consent of the Senate; and
+(A) a Chairman, who shall be appointed by the President with the advice and consent of the Senate; and

-(B) two associate members who shall be appointed by the

-Secretary of the Interior.
+(B) two associate members who shall be appointed by the Secretary of the Interior.